 A single guy wakes up in his Manhattan high rise apartment and puts on his fashionable frames.
 He looks out his window and it scans the city skyline.
 The glasses show him the weather report and, because it’s nice out, his car automatically retracts its convertible roof.

 His drive is chock full of constant information streaming at him about which lanes are available, which pedestrians to watch out for, where the police are, which turns not to take — we’re talking about absolute information overload while driving.

 He arrives at a pool hall and slaps down a huge wad of cash.
 Every shot he makes goes in because his glasses are providing him with the perfect angles and power required for guaranteed success.
 He approaches a stunning female bartender.
 Facial recognition pulls up her Facebook profile and personal blog.
 "You seem like you might be a Gemini," he says.
 She’s astounded.
 And when she replies, voice pattern software tells him she’s intrigued.
 He invites her over.

 The video concludes with her showing up at his apartment, and when his glasses have prompted him to suggest her favorite bottle of wine, she is smitten.
 Fade scene.

 Have we found your line yet?

-Are you more optimistic or pessimistic about the potential around wearable technology applications for retailers now versus a year ago?
+Do you expect public resistance to many of the promised applications of wearable technologies?
+Do you feel more optimistic or pessimistic about the potential around wearable technology applications for retailers now versus a year ago?